stdevel/poodle_protector/README.md

 Restarting web server: apache2 ... waiting .
 ```

-Simulate setting a special ``SSLProtocol`` value on a Enterprise Linux server
+Simulate setting a special ``SSLProtocol`` value (*only TLSv1.2 instead of everything except SSLv2/v3*) and reloading the daemon on a Enterprise Linux server:
 ```
 # ./poodle_protector.py -lrc "SSLProtocol TLSv1.2"
 I'd like to create a backup of '/etc/httpd/conf.d/ssl.conf as '/etc/httpd/conf.d/ssl.conf.20141017-1112' ...